 Problems arise when brands go out of stock.
 It is perhaps surprising that pharmaceutical companies are fairly frequently unable to fill wholesale orders from pharmacies, but it happens quite a lot.
 The supply chain for medicines is long and complicated, and drugs are sometimes produced in small batches.
 Whatever the reason, shortages are the bane of patient’s and pharmacist’s lives.
 Patients tend to be sceptical when told a medicine is out of stock.
 Pharmacists end up ringing around suppliers to see what can be done, or even borrowing from other pharmacies.

 When men are supplied with a brand with which they are not familiar it is easy to wonder if it is not working as well, or if the side effects are different.
 These concerns are common when the appearance of a medicine changes.
-It happens in lots of areas of medicine, from asthma and hay-fever to blood pressure treatment and ED.
+It happens in lots of areas of medicine, from asthma and hay-fever, to blood pressure treatment, and particularly erectile dysfunction where any concerns or doubts can impact effectiveness.

 Sildenafil from Dr Fox